cbeams/bitcoin-rt/node/README.md

-## Node.js with sockJS bitcoint-rt
+## Node.js bitcoint-rt

-An implementation backed by Node and Mongo on the server side and using sockJS for exchanging messages between client and server.
+An implementation backed by Node and Mongo on the server side;
+the only transaction data coming through at the moment are trades from the [MtGox] Bitcoin exchange.

 By default the sample runs with a "stub" MtGox service.
 To switch to the live version, edit bitcoind.js.
 If you don't see any trades on the graph